 This council serves as a means to build a consistent, working relationship with Student Government Association clubs that have the mission to celebrate cultural diversity at Liberty University.
 In the fall, a luncheon is hosted for the club advisors and presidents to discuss the upcoming year and how each club can benefit from partnering with the Center for Multicultural Enrichment on heritage month and other cultural competency events.
 This council also serves as a think tank for ideas that will benefit Liberty University in the areas of multiculturalism.

-In 1996, Liberty University instituted the Achievement Awards, a formal banquet to honor outstanding, minority and international students.
-This grand evening is comprised of great entertainment, a four-course dinner, and awards presentations by the Center for Multicultural Enrichment, School of Education, Office of Student Conduct, Office of Student Leadership, Liberty University Multicultural Advisory Board and multicultural Student Government Association clubs.
-Everyone is invited to attend, mark your calendar for Saturday, April 20, 2013.
+In 1996, Liberty University instituted the Achievement Awards, a formal banquet to honor outstanding students and staff.
+This grand evening is comprised of great entertainment, a four-course dinner, and awards presentations by the Center for Multicultural Enrichment, School of Education, Office of Student Conduct, Office of Student Leadership, and the Liberty University Multicultural Advisory Board.
+Everyone is invited to attend this event hosted in April annually.